 \subsection{The weak Bruhat graphs}

 Let us begin by discussing the case of the right weak Bruhat graph $\bruhatR$, whose edges are of the form $w \to w s_i$ with $\ell(w s_i) > \ell(w)$.

-There is a natural way to turn $\bruhatR$ into a colored graph with colors $I = \{ 1, \ldots, r \}$.
-We assign the color $i$ to each edge of the form $w \to w s_i$, which should be seen as corresponding to the right multiplication in the Weyl group by the simple reflection $s_i$.
-Similarly, the skeleton of the higher-rank graph $\hrg$ can be considered as a colored graph with colors $\{ \omega_1, \ldots, \omega_r \}$.
-In the following we identify these colors sets, by setting $k \equiv \omega_k$.
+We can make $\bruhatR$ into a colored graph with colors $I = \{ 1, \ldots, r \}$ in a natural way, by assigning the color $i$ to each edge of the form $w \to w s_i$ (this should be seen as corresponding to the right multiplication in the Weyl group by the simple reflection $s_i$).
+Similarly, we can regard the skeleton of the higher-rank graph $\hrg$ as a colored graph with colors $\{ \omega_1, \ldots, \omega_r \}$.
+In the following we identify these sets of colors by $k \equiv \omega_k$.